Ganeshkshirsager/signup-form/README.md

 - Open the application in your browser.
 - Fill in the sign-up form with valid data.
 - Click on "Send Verification Code" to receive an OTP on your email.
-- Enter the received OTP in the provided field to verify your email.
+- Enter the received OTP in the provided field in the popup to verify your email.
 - Submit the form once all fields are validated and the email is verified.

 ## Contributing